NullExceptionArg/lan.adeptinfo.ca/api/api-doc/source/includes/_lan.md

     },
     "price": 0,
-    "rules": "A spectre is haunting Europe – the spectre of communism.", "description": "All the powers of old Europe have entered into a holy alliance to exorcise this spectre."
+    "rules": "A spectre is haunting Europe – the spectre of communism.", "description": "All the powers of old Europe have entered into a holy alliance to exorcise this spectre.", "images": [
-    "images": [
             {
                 "id": 1,